Home > Bankruptcy >

 Don’t Pay Creditors — Sounds weird, right?
 Hear us out.
 To the extent you can, continue to make routine payments.
 But any large or unusual payments could be viewed as “preferential transfers.’’
 That means one creditor has benefited unfairly over others.

-No Unusual Transactions — Don’t stray from the routine.
+Don’t Make Unusual Transactions — Don’t stray from the routine.
 Don’t transfer titles of cars or homes.
-Don’t buy luxury goods.
+Don’t buy luxury goods with credit cards.
 Don’t transfer your business or remove your name from it.
 Each of these activities can be classified as fraud.

 “It is important not to destroy any financial documents or records related to the filer's debt,” Sinha says.
 “The court will look at a filer's recent financial transactions to determine if they were made with the intent to fraudulently avoid paying their debts.”